 The design work undertaken during the feasibility stage of projects is invaluable in setting the context for future design development.

-We enjoy exploring design ideas with clients and design teams, and make sure we are up to date with local and national policy that affect the built environment.
-We also research and test new materials that allow us to make our buildings more efficient and sustainable without compromising elegance or practical use.
+We enjoy exploring these ideas with clients and design teams, and make sure we are up to date with local and national policy that affect the built environment.
+We also research new materials that allow us to make our buildings more efficient and sustainable without compromising elegance or practical use.

-Directors Cindy and Michál are often involved as judges in design reviews, peer reviews and RIBA Awards.
-Through these roles their knowledge of good design is tested and benchmarked, which benefits the staff they mentor as well as clients.
+Directors Cindy and Michál often take part in design reviews, peer reviews, competition and award judging.
+Through these roles their knowledge of good design is tested and benchmarked, which benefits the staff they mentor as well as our clients.

 Our knowledge and experience of architecture comes from both sides of the table.
 In recent years we have taken on the role of technical advisor, helping clients to articulate their thoughts and compile a design brief that meets their particular needs.